SELECT FROM <model> PREDICTION JOIN (DMX)

 You can specify prediction functions that do not return a table expression in the <select expression list> and the <condition expression>.

 NATURAL PREDICTION JOIN automatically maps together column names from the source query that match column names in the model.
-If you use NATURAL PREDICTION, you can omit the ON clause.
+If you use NATURAL PREDICTION, you should omit the ON clause.
 NATURAL implies that no ON clause is specified, and that the columns are mapped by name.

-The following example shows how to create a query to predict whether a specific person will buy a bicycle in real time.
-In this query the data is not stored in a table or other data source, but instead is entered directly into the query.
+The following example shows how to create a query to predict whether a specific person will buy a bicycle in real time, where the data is not stored, but instead is entered directly into the query.
 The person in the query has the following traits:

-Using the TM Decision Tree mining model and the known characteristics about the subject, the query returns a Boolean value that describes whether the person bought the bike and a set of tabular values, returned by the PredictHistogram (DMX) function, that describe how the prediction was made.
+Using the TM Decision Tree mining model and the known characteristics about the subject, the query returns a Boolean value that describes whether the person bought the bike and a set of tabular values, pulled from the PredictHistogram function, that describe how the prediction was made.

 SELECT [TM Decision Tree].[Bike Buyer], PredictHistogram([Bike Buyer]) FROM [TM Decision Tree] NATURAL PREDICTION JOIN (SELECT 35 AS [Age], '5-10 Miles' AS [Commute Distance], '1' AS [House Owner Flag], 2 AS [Number Cars Owned], 2 AS [Total Children]) AS t

-The following example shows how to create a batch prediction query by using a list of potential customers stored in an external dataset.
-Because the table is part of a data source view that has been defined on an instance of Analysis Services, the query can use OPENQUERY to retrieve the data.
-Because the names of the columns in the table are different from those in the mining model, the ON clause must be used to map the columns in the table to the columns in the model.
+The following example shows how to create a query that predicts whether each person from an external dataset will buy a bike.
+Because the table exists within a data source view on the instance of Analysis Services, the query uses OPENQUERY to retrieve the data.
+Because the table differs from the column structure of the mining model, the ON statement is used to map the table to the model.

-The query returns the first and last name of each person in the table, together with a Boolean column that indicates whether each person is likely to buy a bike, where 0 means "probably will not buy a bike" and 1 means "probably will buy a bike".
-The last column contains the probability for the predicted result.
+The query returns the first and last name of each person in the table, together with a Boolean column that describes whether each person is likely to buy a bike and the probability that each person will buy a bike.

 The following example shows how to create a prediction by using a model that is built from the Microsoft Association algorithm.
-Predictions on an association model can be used to recommend related products.
-For example, the following query returns the three products that are most likely to exist in the same basket as the following three products:
+The query returns three products that are most likely to exist in the same basket as the following three products:

-SELECT FLATTENED PREDICT([Association].[v Assoc Seq Line Items], 3) FROM [Association] NATURAL PREDICTION JOIN (SELECT (SELECT 'Mountain Bottle Cage' AS [Model] UNION SELECT 'Mountain Tire Tube' AS [Model] UNION SELECT 'Mountain-200' AS [Model]) AS [v Assoc Seq Line Items ]) AS t
+SELECT PREDICT([Association].[v Assoc Seq Line Items], 3) FROM [Association] NATURAL PREDICTION JOIN (SELECT (SELECT 'Mountain Bottle Cage' AS [Model] UNION SELECT 'Mountain Tire Tube' AS [Model] UNION SELECT 'Mountain-200' AS [Model]) AS [products]) AS t